Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 1. Disassemble the Computer

 Be careful, and if you need help, look up a guide.
-We’re aiming for the precious parts—motherboards, CPUs, RAM sticks.
+We aim for the precious parts—motherboards, CPUs, RAM sticks.
 They’re worth the real money.
 Disassembling might seem daunting, but it’s simple once you get the hang of it.
-Use basic tools like screwdrivers and pliers to remove the various parts.
+Use essential tools like screwdrivers and pliers to remove the various parts.

 2. Sort Components by Value

-Put all RAM in one pile, CPUs in another, and so on.
-Scrap yards and buyers love it when it’s pre-sorted—it means better cash for you.
-Pre-sorting your electronic components will save time for both you and the buyer, resulting in a higher payout.
+Put all RAM in one pile, CPUs in another, etc. Scrap yards and buyers love it when it’s pre-sorted—it means better cash for you.
+Pre-sorting your electronic components will save you and the buyer time, resulting in a higher payout.

 3. Remove Personal Data

 Hard drives?
 Clean them.
 Use disk-wiping software or, if in doubt, smash them.
 Seriously—don’t sell a hard drive without protecting your privacy.
-You can use free tools like DBAN (Darik’s Boot and Nuke) to securely erase data.
+You can use free tools like DBAN (Darik’s Boot and Nuke) to erase data securely.

 4. Proper Packaging

 For shipping, use anti-static bags for motherboards, RAM, and CPUs.
 It’s about protecting your items—broken pieces lose value.
-Packaging the components properly prevents damage during transport, ensuring that you get the best possible return.
+Packaging the components properly prevents transport damage, ensuring you get the best possible return.

 Bonus Tips